Baconway/renderway/README.md

-Render osu!
-Stats on This Webpage
+(Attempted) Website to render osu!
+Stats on a Webpage.